danielyule/hearthbreaker/readme.md

 Progress
 --------

 All cards currently released by Blizzard are implemented.
-Curse of Naxxramas cards will be implemented as they are released.
 The engine is complete, and nearly ready for use in machine learning.
+Work is now being done to make the game copyable and serializable in any state.
 See the [developer mailing list](https://groups.google.com/forum/#!forum/hearthstone-simulator-dev) for more details.